Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: Estimates on the coefficients of the Poincar e polynomial

 \section{Estimates on the coefficients of the Poincar\'e polynomial}

 In this section we provide some elementary but rather not trivial (asymptotic) estimates on the coefficients of the Poincar\'e polynomial of the collision free configuration sphere.
 The interest in such estimates relies mainly on the following facts: \begin{itemize} \item They yield non-trivial lower bounds for the number of $\sbc$, since they show that also $s_j-\csbc$, $j \ge 2,$ can contribute to the count of critical points. \item They have highly non-trivial and rather unexpected qualitative consequences on the count of critical points.
 Indeed, in ``some cases'' $s_j-\csbc$, $j \ge 2$, will contribute more than $s_1$-collinear $\sbc$ (this should be compared with \cite[Pag.
-151]{Moe14}). \item They might have applications in the study of limiting problems (i.e. with very large number of bodies). \end{itemize} We start by describing the Poincar\'e polynomial of the collision free configuration sphere $\widehat{\mathbb S}$.
-This result is actually well-known, however for the reader's convenience we provide a sketch of the proof. \begin{lem} The Poincar\'e polynomial of $ \widehat{\mathbb S}$ is given by
+151]{Moe14}). \item They might have applications in the study of limiting problems (i.e. with very large number of bodies). \end{itemize}